openhab/openhab-addons/bundles/org.openhab.binding.warmup/README.md

 ### Run Mode Statuses

 These run mode statuses are defined for the API.
 The descriptions are based on inspection of the device behaviour and are not sourced from documentation.
-Only "schedule" or "fixed" are writeable.
+Only the value `schedule` is writeable, this reverts the device to the program/schedule configured on the device.
+The value `fixed` can be set by commanding the `fixedTemperature` channel.
+The value `override` can be set by commanding the `targetTemperature` channel.

 | api value  | ui name          | description                                                                     |
 |------------|------------------|---------------------------------------------------------------------------------|